greatxue/coding_language/cpp_tut/10_cpp_recursion.md

 }
 ```

-Except for the simpliest *linear recursion*, we still have ***mutual recursion*** cases, where one function calls another, which calls another, which eventually circles back around to the original function:
+There exists a non-linear ***mutual recursion*** cases, where one function calls another simutaneously, and eventually circles back around to the original function:

 ```cpp
 bool isOdd(unsigned int n) {